devfile/devworkspace-operator/README.md

 make generate_all # second commit
 ```
 Example of the devfile API update [PR](https://github.com/devfile/devworkspace-operator/pull/797)

-### Controller configuration

-Controller behavior can be configured using the `DevWorkspaceOperatorConfig` custom resource (`dwoc` for short).
-To configure the controller, create a `DevWorkspaceOperatorConfig` named `devworkspace-operator-config` in the same namespace as the controller.
-If using the Makefile to deploy the DevWorkspaceOperator, a pre-filled config is created automatically (see `deploy/default-config.yaml`).

-Configuration settings in the `DevWorkspaceOperatorConfig` override default values found in [pkg/config](https://github.com/devfile/devworkspace-operator/tree/main/pkg/config).
-The only required configuration setting is `.routing.clusterHostSuffix`, which is required when running on Kubernetes.

-To see documentation on configuration settings, including default values, use `kubectl explain` or `oc explain` -- e.g. `kubectl explain dwoc.config.routing.clusterHostSuffix`

 ### Remove controller from your K8s/OS Cluster
 To uninstall the controller and associated CRDs, use the Makefile uninstall rule: